Large Southeast Asian listings have mixed debuts on outlook concerns

 “Our funds are secured until 2025.
 We don’t need to come back to the exercise anymore,” Dennis Anthony Uy, chief executive of Converge, told ANC news channel.

 MR D.I.Y.
-CEO Adrian Ong told a virtual news conference that the company was on track to add 307 new stores in the next two years to its existing 674 stores in Malaysia and Brunei.
+CEO Adrian Ong told a virtual news conference that the company was on track to add another 226 new stores in the next two years to its existing 674 stores in Malaysia and Brunei, taking the total to 900 stores in the countries.

 ($1 = 4.1620 ringgit)